George Gunton: Gunton as an economist

 There were three systems of economics recognized during those days.
 Gunton rejected Karl Marx, Henry George and the laissez-faire economics of Adam Smith, Thomas Malthus, David Ricardo, and John Stuart Mill.
 He did this in his Principles of Economics Inductively Considered and Practically Applied, With Criticisms on Current Theories, Outlines of Social Economics, Wealth and Progress, and Economic Heresies of Henry George.
 Gunton was of the tradition of protectionism, otherwise known as the American System of Political Economy.
 Gunton followed in the footsteps of Alexander Hamilton, writer of the 1790 Report on Manufacturing, Mathew Carey, Friedrich List, Daniel Raymond, greatest American 19th-century economist and most prolific writer of his time, Henry Charles Carey, William Elder, author of Questions of the Day, and Conversations on Political Economy, Vanburen Denslow, and the American Protective Tariff League in rejecting the British System of Laissez faire, and also socialism.
 Gunton is cited in George Boughton Curtiss' The Industrial Development of Nations volume 2 and Protection and Prosperity.

 Gunton rejected Malthus and Ricardo's theories on, rent, land, population.
-Marx and George adopted the rent theory, and also the wages fund theory of Ricardo.
+Marx adopted the rent theory, and also the wages fund theory of Ricardo.
 Smith's conception of scientist not being producers was rejected, as science played a crucial role in productivity for an economy, and that human beings were not capital.
 Human beings brought skill to the process of manufacturing and agriculture, this was fostered by developing his natural talents.
 Animals and other forms of capital do not have that.

-Ricardo and Malthus saw profits only increasing by decreasing wages and insisting that energy density does not exist.
-Energy flux density decreases the cost of production by increasing quality of labor.
-This was first catalyzed in Henry Carey's Principles of Political Economy.
-Marx and George saw that laborers wages could only increase by decreasing the share the capitalist got thus also insisting that energy flux density does not exist.
-They also thought that the laborer created the profit by himself so rent had to be abolished.
-They also gave no credit to the industrialist.
+The human is the only creative species.

 Along with economists of the British school, Gunton refuted Darwin's survival of the fittest.
 He reasoned that natural selection would give way to inferior type of cultivating and breeding.
 Gunton was of the opinion that scientific selection attributed to creativity superseded natural selection.
 Unconscious selection did not create the type of horses that scientific selection did.
 Thus scientific selection could breed out inferior breeds of a particular horse, the variety of sheep we have today is not because they were gladiators same goes for cats and dogs.
 The seedless fruit or vegetable, the various types of oranges were not a product of laissez faire but of creativity.